Martinfacot/tVAE_project/README.md

 ## Project Overview

-This project implements a Tabular Variational Autoencoder (tVAE) for generating synthetic healthcare data that preserves the statistical properties and relationships of the original dataset while ensuring privacy.
+This project implements a Tabular Variational Autoencoder (tVAE) for generating synthetic healthcare data that preserves the statistical properties and relationships of the original dataset while ensuring privacy based on Synthetic Data Vault (SDV) framework.
 It was developed as part of my External Pharmacy Internship at the CHU (University Hospital) of Strasbourg.

 The implementation focuses on the Right Heart Catheterization (RHC) dataset with an emphasis on data quality, proper handling of missing values, and utility preservation.